The Louisville Zoo welcomes your Comments and Questions

 Do you have a Zip Line?

 No, we currently do not feature this attraction.
-We are opening a new Ropes Course in the spring 2014.
+We opened new Ropes Courses in 2014.
 For a list of all rides and attractions, click here.

 Do you have discounts for the military?

-We do have several levels of military discounts - a valid ID is required: active duty military personnel receive free general admission (not valid for ticket packages with rides/attractions or memberships); Retired military receive 10% off general admission only.
+We do have several levels of military discounts - a valid ID is required: active duty military personnel receive free general admission (not valid for ticket packages with rides/attractions or for memberships); retired military and families of active military receive discounts - please ask at the Zoo ticket windows when you arrive.
+Cannot be combined with other offers.
+Visit ITR Leisure Travel at Ft.
+Knox in advance of your visit for the best available year-round military discounts.

 Is smoking allowed at the Zoo?

-Smoking is prohibited on Zoo grounds except in three designated areas.
+Smoking (tobacco and e-cigarettes) is prohibited throughout the Zoo except in several designated areas.
 See the Zoo map for current Smoking Zones which are marked by yellow triangles.
-The Smoking Zones are noted on the main Zoo plaza map as well.
-Pole banners are located near each zone to help you find them.
+We appreciate your cooperation.

 Do you host birthday parties?